neitey/PreyVR/README.md

 [Click here to watch Gamertag's video tutorial](https://www.youtube.com/watch?v=OPXp0RYOSoA&t=542s)

+# Headset compatibility

+The project uses OpenXR to be easily adaptable to any Android based VR platform.
+The exception are Meta Quest headsets which have on OpenXR degraded performance.
+For Quest the releases are deployed from VrAPI branch.

 # Project family tree

 PreyVR is based on a combination of the excellent projects created by opensource community.